Black church, NHL's Penguins reach historic land-use accord

 Now, Bethel African Methodist Episcopal Church is poised to recoup some of that loss and reclaim a spot near its former home.
 It has reached an agreement with the Pittsburgh Penguins — the NHL franchise that now holds development rights to the site near its current arena — for the church to use a 1.5-acre parcel that it envisions using for housing and other revenue-generating development.

+"I have never been hockey fan. … Now I'm a hockey fan," said AME Third District Bishop Errenous McLoud Jr., thanking the Penguins during a news conference Friday preceded by a special worship service on the site Bethel is acquiring.
+He noted this accord "could and should become a model for reparations all over the world."

-The agreement came after years of public calls and demonstrations by the church, which has described its efforts as seeking reparations.
-And the church battle is a microcosm of a larger one over the legacy of the 1950s project, in which leaders in the Black community have long sought redress from the powers that be in Pittsburgh's political, business and sports realms.
+The agreement came after years of public calls and demonstrations by the church.
+Its battle is a microcosm of a larger one over the legacy of the 1950s project, in which leaders in the Black community have long sought redress from the powers that be in Pittsburgh's political, business and sports realms.

 The Penguins didn't come into existence until 1967, playing first in one arena in the former neighborhood and now in a newer one nearby.